baclap/pokego-rater-cli/README.md

 `node pokemon`
 Prints all Pokemon in alphabetical order, ranked by IV total then CP.

 `node pokemon <pokemon name>`
-Printsa all of that kind of Pokemon in alphabetical order, ranked by IV total then CP.
+Prints all of that kind of Pokemon in alphabetical order, ranked by IV total then CP.